 To help teen girls and young women feel more comfortable talking about feminine-hygiene and feminine-care products, Kimberly-Clark used four different social media networks in its "Break the Cycle" campaign for its U by Kotex brand.
-With overwhelmingly positive feedback, the campaign helped Kotex move into the top spot in terms of word-of-mouth share for that feminine-care target market.44
+With overwhelmingly positive feedback, the campaign helped Kotex move into the top spot in terms of word-of-mouth share for that feminine-care target market.37

 An emotion-filled brand story has been shown to trigger's people desire to pass along things they hear about brands through either word of mouth or online sharing.
 Firms are giving their communications a stronger human appeal to engage consumers in their brand stories.
 Ray-Ban's 75th anniversary campaign, "Never Hide," showed a variety of stand-out and stylish hipsters to suggest that wearers of the brand's aviator glasses and sunglasses feel attractive and cool.
 Some brands have tapped into the hip-hop culture and music to market a brand in a modern multicultural way, as Apple did with its iPod.
+39

-46 nostalgia can pay, as costumed mascots, spinning signs, community gatherings, and billboards continue to capture the attention of customers.
+Many marketers like Ray-Ban have leveraged the emotional appeal of the past to connect with current customers, particularly younger ones.
+Although e-mail, Webinars, and social media platforms have seriously displaced direct mail, seminars, and trade shows, the latter can still play an effective role in marketing efforts.
+Retro marketing tactics and products have shown that nostalgia can pay, as costumed mascots, spinning signs, community gatherings, and billboards continue to capture the attention of customers.
 Products like the revived Beetle, the Fiat 500, and Cadbury's resurrected Wispa chocolate bar show that products steeped in the aura of days gone by enjoy a visceral connection with customers.
 Fashion houses base new designs on those of past eras.
 MillerCoors announced a retro marketing campaign for Miller Lite beer, along with a version of the original Miller Lite label from the 1970s.
 Cartier, Motel 6, and Life Savers are among other major brands that have gone retro with ad campaigns.
-Even football players cash in on nostalgia marketing: The NFL Pittsburgh Steelers have worn jerseys that are a throwback to the team's 1932 uniforms.47
+Even football players cash in on nostalgia marketing: The NFL Pittsburgh Steelers have worn jerseys that are a throwback to the team's 1932 uniforms.
+40